 Approximately three months after the signing of the contract the Notaire will draw up the final conveyance deed known as the Acte de Vente.
 Normally all parties are present for the signing.
 However, in most cases it is possible to obtain a power of attorney, which can be signed in the UK and sent to France.
 There is a small cost involved in this, as the document must usually be dealt with by a notary public.

 The Acte de Vente itself is largely a reiteration of the initial contract but with additional information that has been obtained about the property.
 It comes with various supporting documents.
 Your lawyer will ensure that you understand the contents of these documents and that statements made therein are supported by documentary evidence where necessary.

 6 Buying new property

 The law protects the purchaser of new property quite well.
-Your lawyer should check that these laws have been complied with and that:
+Checks should be made to ensure that these laws have been complied with and that:

 You will sign a reservation contract initially.
 The word reservation does not mean reservation in the English sense.
 It is a binding contract so it should contains all the necessary elements before you sign.
 As with a contract for an older property, you can sign in the UK and send it back to France for the vendor to sign later.